ailinykh/blog/blog/2021-02-16-dependency-inversion-principle.md

 tags: [swift, SOLID, dependency inversion, architecture, ios]
 ---

-The Dependency Inversion Principle is the last one from [SOLID](https://en.wikipedia.org/wiki/SOLID) which stands for decoupling a system into an independent modules.
+The Dependency Inversion Principle is the last one from [SOLID](https://en.wikipedia.org/wiki/SOLID) which stands for decoupling a system into independent modules.
 It means that one part of a system should not depend from another one directly.

 Let's see an example.
 <!--truncate-->
-On the one hand we have a `ViewController` which is the part of _UI/Presentation Module_ and on the other hand we have some data source which can be a part of _Networking/Persistence Module_.
+On the one hand, we have a `ViewController` which is the part of _UI/Presentation Module_, and on the other hand, we have some data source which can be a part of _Networking/Persistence Module_.
 Let's say it is an `URLSession` object.

 ```swift
 class ViewController: UIViewController {